AN/UYQ-70

 AN/UYQ-70 (Q-70) is the specification for a family of United States Navy display workstations.
+Starting in 1991, it replaced the AN/UYA-4 and AN/UYQ-21 (series) displays and various submarine combat system displays: AN/BQQ-5(V) Control Display Console (CDC), Improved Control Display Console (ICDC), Mk 81 Mod(v) Combat Control System control and display consoles and various navigation and imaging display equipment.

-Starting in 1991, it replaced the AN/UYQ-21 (series) displays and various submarine combat system displays: AN/BQQ-5(V) Control Display Console (CDC), Improved Control Display Console (ICDC), Mk 81 Mod(v) Combat Control System control and display consoles and various navigation and imaging display equipment.
+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/UYQ-70" designation represents the 70th design of an Army-Navy electronic device for general utility data processing special combination equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.

 Components

 The Q-70 supports the Intel x86, PowerPC, SPARC, and HP PA-RISC processing families as well as commercial operating systems including Solaris, Windows NT, HP-UX and VxWorks.

 The family architecture is based on a single-board 6U VME RISC processor, currently the 165 MHz Hewlett Packard HP744.
 This has up to 512 Mio (1 Gio in two slot units) of dual-ported, error-correcting RAM with HP-UX for non real-time operations, or HP-RT operating systems for real-time operations.

 There are two graphics engine options available.
 Esterline offers 30 million vectors/s up to 2,048 × 2,048 resolution with 12 underlay and 12 overlay planes.
 The HP Graphics option provides 31 million pixels/s up to 1,280 × 1,024 resolution and eight underlay and eight overlay planes.
 The video frame grabber has a 30 Hz frame rate with up to two windows managed by the X Window System using the Motif GUI.

 Originally the ADS used CMS-2 language software.
 This was later supplemented by, or replaced with, C and Ada.